Dr Bennett Hogg

 With Stefan Ostersjo he made a successful application to the Swedish funding agency RANK for three artistic residencies developing environmental sound art projects in Sweden during 2013-14, with flautist Sabine Vogel and electronic sound artist Matthew Sansom.

-He has recently returned from being co-researcher on an Austrian Science Fund project "Emotional Improvisation" at University of Graz, Austria, starting in February 2014, which will run through to 2016.
+From February to September 2014 he was co-researcher on an Austrian Science Fund project "Emotional Improvisation" at University of Graz, Austria, directed by Prof Deniz Peters.

 With John Bowers and Irene Brown he presented "An Imaginary Museum" during the British Science Festival in Newcastle in September 2013.
 With Landscape Quartet he has held artistic-research residencies in Gavle, Kalv, Klagshamns udde, and InterArts Centre, Malmo (all Sweden) and in Morpeth, Allenheads Contemporary Arts, and Cheeseburn Grange, Stamfordham.
-With Sabine Vogel and Deniz Peters he was featured in the recent European Project for Artistic Research in Music conference, Graz, performing in the Ligeti Halle, in the Mumut concert hall.
+With Sabine Vogel and Deniz Peters he was featured in the European Project for Artistic Research in Music conference, Graz, the Orpheus Institute in Ghent, and the exploratorium, Berlin.
 He is curator of Environmental Sound Art and Music for Cheeseburn Grange Sculpture Garden, Northumberland, and a collaborator with Alan Smith of Allenheads Contemporary Arts.